aj00200/binaryslaveserver/README.md

 Install
 -------
 We are glad you are interested!
 However, this software is not yet ready for use in the wild.
-But if you are looking for adventure, you should just be able to clone the repository and run src/binaryslave.py.
+But if you are looking for adventure, you should just be able to clone the repository, copy main.ini.demo to ~/.binaryslaveserver/main.ini, and run src/binaryslave.py.
 If not, poke Aj00200 because he forgot to update the readme (or the world exploded and it is his fault).

 What is this?
 -------------